The effects of video games:

 The possible benefits of video games

-- "Playing helper and hero, which considers an interesting experiment designed to test whether role-playing simulation games make people more willing to take risks and help people in trouble.
+- "Playing helper and hero" considers an interesting experiment designed to test whether role-playing simulation games make people more willing to take risks and help people in trouble.

-The possible negative effects of video games
+The possible negative effects of gaming

-- "The effects of video games on school achievement discusses links between game-playing and poor academic performance in school.
+- "The effects of video games on school achievement" discusses links between game-playing and poor academic performance in school.
 As I note in this article, there's no reason to think that gaming is intrinsically harmful.
 Rather, it appears that games displace time spent on homework and studying.

-- "The effects of violent video games explores the controversy about violent content: Does it contribute to aggressive behavior or anti-social attitudes?
+- "The effects of violent video games" explores the controversy about violent content: Does it contribute to aggressive behavior or anti-social attitudes?
 The evidence is mixed, and the case against violent games may be overblown.
 But intriguing experiments suggest that games do have an immediate, unpleasant impact on our attitudes.